shonubijerry/blacktax/README.md

 I got sick of remittance to family in Africa one by one.

-I put this together quickly to help me send money to everyone with as few clicks as possible.
+Put this together quickly to help me send money to everyone with as few clicks as possible.

 ### Disclaimer